PURPOSE

 2. Faculty and Resident Identification of COI

-2. Faculty and residents in clinical departments are provided with rotation-specific rosters prior to the start of each rotation by the Associate Dean of Curriculum.
+1. Faculty and residents in clinical departments are provided with rotation-specific rosters before the start of each rotation by the supporting curriculum coordinator(s) and/or manager(s).

-3. Faculty members and residents who identify an immediate COI should immediately notify the Associate Dean of Curriculum and their designee(s).
-The appropriate staff member will work closely with the Associate Dean of Curriculum to create a plan to remove the faculty, resident, or staff member from the assessment of the student.
+2. The appropriate staff member will work closely with the Associate Dean of Curriculum to create a plan to remove the faculty or resident from the assessment of the student.

-4. All faculty members and residents must confirm the lack of a COI for each student they assess on the individual assessment forms completed for each learning experience.
+3. All faculty members and residents must confirm there is no COI for each student they assess on the individual assessment forms completed for each learning experience.

-5. Faculty, students and staff who serve on a School committee which assesses and votes on student acceptance, progress, or promotion (including graduation) should inform the Chair of the committee on which they serve when a COI exists and recuse themselves from voting on or participating in the assessment of those students.
+4. Faculty, students, and staff who serve on a school committee that assesses and votes on student acceptance, progress, or promotion (including graduation) should inform the Chair of the committee on which they serve when a COI exists and recuse themselves from voting on or participating in the assessment of those students.

-Any COI identified exists until the student is no longer a student (as defined in Section 2. c.).
+2. Any COI identified exists until the student is no longer a student.

 1. Intentional deception or dishonesty in disclosures